 CUIC is a comprehensive, end-to-end UCCE/PCCE reporting solution, designed to make the task of creating reports and managing disparate data sources, easier on the customer.
 Although CUIC is also used in the UCCX environment, this course focuses on UCCE and PCCE environments only.
-As a Contact Center Express customer, you could still benefit from attending this course, provided you are aware that the course is built on an Enterprise environment.

 The first 2-days of the course focuses on the daily administrative functions of a CUIC user/administrator, running and customizing reports as needed, and ensuring security and organization of the reporting environment is functional and organized.
 The last day of the class will cover further maintenance/support of the CUIC environment such as A/D integration, Data Source definitions, GW/CVP/ICM configuration requirements.

 Most of your time in ACUIC will be spent working in the lab environment which includes a live functional UCCE/CVP environment deployed with CUIC as the reporting solution.
 During this class, you will wear multiple hats including: CUIC user, administrator, supervisor, agent and report customization specialist.
 The third day of class explores skills needed for architects and engineers.

 Upon completing this course, the learner will be able to meet these overall objectives:

 ACUIC is best described as an interactive course and includes all of the components which make up a UCCE installation, from the PSTN all the way down to the agent.
 Since students are working on our ’live-test’ system, you are encouraged to experiment and try the ’what-if scenarios’ that may not be feasible in a production environment.
 This provides students a chance to see how changing Service Levels in a Call Type might affect reporting, or how Agent Desk Settings impacts things, as just a few examples.
 In this course, the instructor will encourage any and all ’out of the box’ thinking that students might want to try.